univention/univention-corporate-server/doc/release-notes/index.rst

 * Samba has been updated to version 4.18.3

+* The portal can now display announcements which can be used to, e.g., inform users about upcoming downtimes.

 * The |UCSUMC| server and web-server haven been merged into a single executable.
   The implementation now uses :program:`Tornado` instead of the UCS specific Python Notifier implementation.